SwSsinha/Git-Commit-Crafter/README.md

 ## Configuration

-1. Get your GLM-4.5 API key
+1. Get your GLM-4 API key from https://open.bigmodel.cn/
 2. Edit the `.env` file and replace `your_api_key_here` with your actual API key:
    ```
    API_KEY=your_actual_api_key_here